smhumph268/lis-ohio-simple-data-entry/README.md

 	- py manage.py test people

 - Try to get a test server running
-	- Open a command prompt and navigate to the folder path that contains the 'manage.py' file for the project
 	- run this command:
 		- py manage.py runserver 0.0.0.0:8000
 	- Navigate to 127.0.0.1:8000 in a browser (preferably Chrome, that's the browser I used while developing)